Get a handle on internships

 There's a lot you can get out of an internship, on many levels.
 Below, we've listed some ideas.
-Think about what it makes sense for you to be focusing on.
+Think about what makes sense for you to focus on.

 Look back at the methods you've worked with over the course of your studies — what kinds of analyses and data have you worked with?
 Is it qualitative or quantitative?
 Do you work mostly with statistics, narratives, behaviour mapping, or something else?
 An internship can give you the opportunity to apply your methods in a problem-orientated, user-focused manner.
 You and the place offering the internship will need to agree on how to define the problem and choose the most appropriate analysis.

 Industries and networks

 Do you dream of working in a particular industry after completing your education?
 Do you need to have your idea of business demystified?
 Would you like to meet adults whose jobs and careers are in full swing, so you can hear how things really are on the other side?
 An internship is an opportunity for you to expand your network (with people other than those you already study with) and meet people with knowledge and experience in an area that interests you.

 - Who do you want to get to know?

 - What do you want to work with?

 You have a life outside of university.
 Keep your other activities in mind when preparing an internship contract.
 Make sure that your internship fits in with your other activities — writing a thesis, working a student job, or maybe volunteering.